markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 Many people subsequent to being unsuccessful in a tennis match lament they beat themselves and their opponent did not beat them.

-In reality, however, our responsibility is, to the best of our ability, continually strive to successfully beat the: 1) ball, 2) net, and 3) lines.
+In reality, however, our first responsibility is, to the best of our ability, continually strive to successfully beat the: 1) ball, 2) net, and 3) lines.

 Only then do we need to worry regarding the individual we are opposing.